• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Some of the best writers I know are horrific typers.
 And some of the most arrogant copy editors I know are much better at pointing out mistakes than catching them.

 You're both right; I'm being rather petty.
-I guess I'm just fucking sick of it.
-I don't deny that the excerpts haven't been good, but I can't fucking figure out why everyone and their mother feels the need to act as though Joe Posnanski is the problem with sports journalism.
-This is a profession that counts Lynn Hoppes and Mitch Albom among its highest paid, that continuously spools out retread bullshit, that lays off quality reporters and editors every day, that has no fucking clue how to find a niche in the Internet era.
+I guess I'm just forking sick of it.
+I don't deny that the excerpts haven't been good, but I can't forking figure out why everyone and their mother feels the need to act as though Joe Posnanski is the problem with sports journalism.
+This is a profession that counts Lynn Hoppes and Mitch Albom among its highest paid, that continuously spools out retread bullshirt, that lays off quality reporters and editors every day, that has no forking clue how to find a niche in the Internet era.

 But Posnanski also is one of the most consistently thoughtful, nuanced sports writers working.
 He's developed a following through intelligent, detailed and informed takes on sports.
 He's embraced new lines of thinking and worked hard at every turn.
 But for some reason, people are latching on to this book as though it's the gravest crime ever committed.
 Would anyone flinch if another author had written the same thing?
 Most sports biographies devolve into hagiography.
 For every terrible human being ever to succeed with a ball, there's a fawning biography.